apolichronopoulos/adventofcode/python/2023/02/puzzle.md

-Our sponsors help make Advent of Code possible:
-Monta - Monta is the ultimate platform powering the entire EV charging ecosystem.
-From drivers, to businesses, to industry partners, we offer software solutions that cover all EV charging needs.

 --- Day 2: Cube Conundrum ---
 You're launched high into the atmosphere!
 The apex of your trajectory just barely reaches the surface of a large island floating in the sky.
 You gently land in a fluffy pile of leaves.
 It's quite cold, but you don't see much snow.
 An Elf runs over to greet you.